Michalis89/covid-19-tracker/README.md

 This is an example of how to list things you need to use the software and how to install them.

-- nodeJs
-  For starters if don't have NodeJs at your local machine you have to install <a href="https://nodejs.org/en/download/">from here</a>
+- For starters if don't have NodeJs at your local machine you have to install <a href="https://nodejs.org/en/download/">from here</a>

 - npm
   ```sh